box-community/ui-elements-jwt/README.md

 # Box JWT
 JWT_EXPIRATION_SECONDS = 3300

-# Box JWT Manual config (optional if using the config.json file)
+# Box JWT Manual config (optional if NOT using the config.json file)

 JWT_CLIENT_ID       = "YOUR_CLIENT_ID"
 JWT_CLIENT_SECRET   = "YOUR_CLIENT_SECRET"